Predicates

 If a predicate does not have a (local or inherited) scope declaration, it is assumed that the predicate is local.
 Note that we do not need to write scope declarations for all defined predicates.
 One exception is local dynamic predicates: declaring them as private predicates may allow the Logtalk compiler to generate optimized code for asserting and retracting clauses.

 Note that a predicate scope directive doesn’t specify where a predicate is, or can be, defined.
 For example, a private predicate can only be called from an object holding its scope directive.
 But it can be defined in descendant objects.
 A typical example is an object playing the role of a class defining a private (possibly dynamic) predicate for its descendant instances.
-Only the class can call (and possibly assert/retract clauses for) the predicate but its clauses can be found/defined in the instances themselves.
+Only the class can call (and possibly assert/retract clauses for) the predicate, but its clauses can be found/defined in the instances themselves.

 Scope directives may also be used to declare grammar rule non-terminals and operators.
 For example: